hyperledger/indy-node/docs/transactions.md

 - All transactions are serialized to MsgPack format
 - All transactions (both transaction log and merkle tree hash stores) are stored in LevelDB
 - One can use `read_ledger` script to get transactions for a specified ledger in a readable (JSON) format
-- See TBD on the roles and who can create each type of transactions
+- See [roles and permissions](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit#gid=0) on the roles and who can create each type of transactions

 Below you can find the format and description of all supported transactions.